cvvergara/pgrouting/doc/bellman_ford/pgr_edwardMoore.rst

    | OR EMPTY SET

 .. index::
-    single: edwardMoore ; One to One - Experimental on v3.0
+    single: edwardMoore - Experimental ; One to One - Experimental on v3.0

 One to One
 ...............................................................................